- Concept #1: Every Height is “Working at Height”

-Before you use a ladder (or other equipment) it is essential that you inspect for damage.
-You cannot always depend on the person that used it before you to do the inspecting.
+Before you use a ladder (or other equipment), it is essential that you inspect for damage.
+You cannot always depend on the person that used it before you to do the inspection.
 Additionally, the equipment may become damaged between uses.

 Concept #6: Storing Materials on a Working Platform